-Asian shares mostly higher before central banks’ decisions
+World shares mixed ahead of central bank decisions

 The latest batch of positive corporate earnings reports and economic data has helped keep investors in a buying mood after the midweek signing of an initial trade deal by the U.S. and China.
 Progress on trade has eased fears on Wall Street about the potential for the dispute to escalate further.

-ENERGY: Benchmark crude oil rose 58 cents to $59.16 a barrel in electronic trading on the New York Mercantile Exchange.
-It gained 5 cents to $58.58 per barrel on Friday.
-Brent crude oil, the international standard, gained 73 cents to $66.58 a barrel.
+ENERGY: Benchmark crude oil rose 3 2 cents to $58.86 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil, the international standard, gained 45 cents to $65.30 a barrel.